 Minorca chickens are slender-built, Spanish chickens that originated in the Mediterranean…

 Minorca chickens originated in a small island off the coast of Spain.
 This small island is known as the island of Minorca.
-The Island of Minorca is also, as you probably have already deduced, where the Minorca chicken breed got its’ name.
+The Island of Minorca is where the Minorca chicken breed got its’ name.

 Minorca Breed Temperament